Ben435/Learning/topics/cloudflare-workers/README.md

 ![API Tokens](./docs/wrangler-preview.png)

-Not quite as detailed as eg: AWS IAM or GCP IAM, but probably enough given what you can run (eg: theres not database offering, so you probably wouldn't store any seriously sensitive data here anyway).
+Not quite as granular as eg: AWS IAM or GCP IAM, but probably enough given what you can run (eg: theres not database offering, so you probably wouldn't store any seriously sensitive data here anyway).

 ## Dev Experience